Last edited by Scott Davert on September 4, 2023.

 - After a few seconds, you will see a list of available displays (assuming your display is in the correct mode).
 Simply choose your display from the list by double tapping it.

 - IN some cases, you will then be prompted to enter a passcode on the iOS Device.
 This code will differ depending on which display you are using, so check with the documentation or display manufacturer to find the correct code.
-The manufacturer should also let you know if no pin is required.
+The manufacturer should also let you know if no pin is required, which is more common with newer devices.
 When entering a passcode, you will only have a few seconds to enter it. so be ready with it and be sure you are comfortable typing with the iOS Device's onscreen number pad.
-Once you have entered the code, double tap the "pair" button, found in the upper right of the screen, just below the status bar.
+Once you have entered the code, double tap the "pair" button, found in the upper right area of the screen, just below the status bar.
 It is also possible to enter the passcode on a Bluetooth keyboard if you find that a more comfortable way to enter the passcode.

 - If all went well, there will be a delay of a few seconds and then you will see braille appearing on your display.
-You can now use the display to read what VoiceOver says and, assuming you have a keyboard on the display, enter text and commands into the iOS Device.
+You can now use the display to read much what VoiceOver says and, assuming you have a keyboard on the display, enter text and commands into the iOS Device.

 If you take too long to enter the passcode, if you fail to pair your display a few times in a row, or if iOS is just in a bad mood, you may run into strange problems.
 Below are some common challenges and how you can try to overcome them.